Montimage/mmt-security/doc/add_rm_rules_at_runtime.md

 The compiled .so files must be then moved to rules folder (either `/opt/mmt/security/rules` or `./rules`).
 Subsequently, mmt-security works only on these .so files.

+The functions used in the following procedures should be called from the main thread (that is the one it calls `mmt_sec_init`).

 ### 1.1 Register the new rules to mmt-security
 To inform mmt-security to take into account the new rules, call the following function